kubeedge/kubeedge/docs/setup/keadm.md

 **Note**: port `10002` only needed since 1.3 release.

 `keadm init` will install cloudcore, generate the certs and install the CRDs.
 It also provides a flag by which a specific version can be set.

+But we need to manually write a service script on `/usr/lib/systemd/system` if we want to automatically run `cloudcore`.

 **IMPORTANT NOTE:**
 1. At least one of kubeconfig or master must be configured correctly, so that it can be used to verify the version and other info of the k8s cluster.